-Since their release in 1935 Cane toads have expanded throughout northern Australia.
+Since their release in 1935, cane toads have expanded their range throughout northern Australia.
 They are now located in Queensland, Northern Territory, New South Wales and north-western parts of Western Australia.

-The Cane toad is not known to occur in the wild in Victoria.
-They have been reported and confirmed in Victoria with an average of 3-8 Cane toads being detected per year.
+The cane toad is not known to occur in the wild in Victoria.
+They have been reported and confirmed in Victoria with an average of 3 to 8 cane toads being detected per year.
 They are almost always stowaways accidentally transported on vehicles, camping gear, caravans and in the luggage of returning travellers from northern Australia or via commercial goods such as potted plants imported for the plant nursery trade.

-Adult cane toads are approximately 10-15 cm in length.
+Adult cane toads are approximately 10 to 15cm in length.

 The back of a cane toad ranges from light yellow, brown, reddish brown to almost black in colour.
 The underside of an adult toad is usually a dirty cream colour, whilst a juvenile has a grey and cream marbled pattern that is lost with age.